Logarithmic negative tangency and root stacks: Statement of the comparison

 where $\widetilde{\upalpha}_{ij} \colonequals \upalpha_{ij} s_i/r_j$ is the gerby tangency (see~\Cref{sec: tropical twisted punctured maps}).
 This homomorphism is well-defined by the divisibility condition, and injective by the coprimality condition.
 A posteriori we obtain

 which also follows numerically from the coprimality condition.
 The size condition ensures that the homomorphism on isotropy encodes the tangency, rather than only the tangency modulo $r$.
-Note that coprimality determines each $s_i$ in terms of the $r_j$ and $\upalpha_{ij}$. \end{remark}

-The rooting data is auxiliary, and we fix it once and for all.
+Note that coprimality determines each $s_i$ in terms of the $r_j$ and $\upalpha_{ij}$. \end{remark} In contrast to the numerical data (\Cref{def: numerical data}), the rooting data (\Cref{def: rooting data}) is auxiliary, and we fix it once and for all.
+When dealing with the orbifold theory we always assume that rooting data has been chosen, and all the results we establish will be independent of that choice.
 A valid choice is obtained by taking $r_1,\ldots,r_k$ to be distinct large primes, and $s_i=r_{J(i)}$.

-We use the same symbol $\Lambda$ to denote this enhanced numerical data.
-This determines moduli spaces of orbifold maps
+We use the same symbol $\Lambda$ to denote the numerical data enhanced with the auxiliary rooting data.
+This determines moduli spaces of orbifold maps:

 The tangencies are encoded in the twisted sectors at the special points.
 The age of the $j$th universal line bundle at a marking $i$ is $\upalpha_{ij}/r_j$ (mod $1$).
 More precisely: